DannyBen/sla/README.md

 Commands:
   check
-    Start checking for broken links on a given domain
+    Start checking for broken links on a given domain.

 Options:
   --depth, -d DEPTH
-    Set crawling depth [default: 5]
+    Set crawling depth [default: 5].

   --cache, -c LIFE
     Set cache life [default: 1d].
 LIFE can be in any of the